percona/pxb-docs/docs/encrypt-backups.md

 Percona XtraBackup supports encrypting and decrypting local and streaming backups with the upstream option, adding another protection layer.
 The encryption is implemented using the `libgcrypt` library from GnuPG.

+Run all the commands as root or use the sudo command.

 ## Create encrypted backups

 The following options create encrypted backups.
 The